Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Captain at that time was Finn N. Abrahamsen.
 A visitor to my website has told me that Bonde was on charter to J. E. Murrell and Son at the time of loss.

 In a story written by Captain Christian A. Hansen, who had commanded Bonde from Dec.-1939, he says he was relieved at the end of 1942 by Captain Skoli while he himself went on leave.
 Finn Abrahamsen is not mentioned in this account, but he had joined Bonde on Jan.
-13-1943, probably replacing Skoli.
+13-1943 (according to Page 5, Bonde was in Partington on that date), probably replacing Skoli.
 C. A. Hansen's leave ended at the beginning of Jan.-1943 at which time Bonde was in Europe, so he couldn't re-join at that time, but was supposed to go back on board upon her return to Canada on this voyage.
 (Captain Hansen later joined M/T Vanja and M/T Vardefjell, as a gunnery officer).

-Bonde was 1 of 3 Norwegian ships in Convoy ONS 5 which departed Liverpool on Apr.
+Bonde was 1 of 3 Norwegian ships in Convoy ONS 5 which originated in Liverpool on Apr.
 21-1943.
-Please follow the link for much more information on this convoy (a 4th Norwegian vessel, Gudvor, joined on Apr.
+Please follow the link for much more information on this convoy (a 4th Norwegian ship, Gudvor, joined on Apr.
 26 from Iceland, along with 2 other ships).
 Bonde had started her voyage from Swansea on Apr.
-19 (Apr.
-18 according to A. Hague) and was bound for St. John's with a cargo of 1891 tons coal.
+19 (Page 6 gives Apr.
+18) and was bound for St. John's with a cargo of 1891 tons coal.
 I've chosen to not include details on the battle itself here, since others have already done so, far better than I ever could; see the external links at the end of this page.

 The escort group joined from Londonderry in the afternoon of Apr.
-22, with the senior officer of the group being Commander Gretton on the destroyer Duncan.
+22, with the senior officer of the group being Commander Gretton in the destroyer Duncan.
 Other escorts were the British destroyer Vidette (joined from Iceland), the frigate Tay, the corvettes Sunflower, Loosestrife, Snowflake and Pink, and rescue vessels were the armed trawlers Northern Gem and Northern Spray.
 The destroyer Oribi was later ordered to leave Convoy SC 127 and go to the aid of ONS 5 when it became increasingly obvious that grave danger was imminent, and on May 2 the destroyers Offa, Impulsive, Penn and Panther were also dispatched from St. John's to the area, though Penn and Panther were forced to return to St. John's on May 4, due to the fact that it was impossible to get them replenished in the heavy weather.
 Duncan also had to leave for the same reason.
-(Uboat.net adds Impulsive and Northern Gem to this list of departing escorts, and operates with different dates than what is found in "Nortraships flåte", which I'm using for this text).
+(Uboat.net, which I've linked to at the end of this page, adds Impulsive and Northern Gem to this list of departing escorts, and operates with different dates than what is found in "Nortraships flåte", which I'm using for this narrative).
 By this time, Pink was far behind the convoy with 4 stragglers, one of which was the Norwegian Gudvor.

 The survivors of Bonde were landed at St. John's, N. F. on May 8 where the maritime hearings were held on the 11th.

-Again, please see my page about ONS 5 for info on other ships sunk.
+Again, please see the external links below and my page about Convoy ONS 5 for details on other ships sunk.

 Crew List: